Breaking News | Journalists condemn attack on Lagos courts, press centre

-National Association of Judicial Correspondents (NAJUC), Lagos State branch, has condemned the destruction of properties at the Lagos High Court and Magistrates’ Court in Igbosere by hoodlums who infiltrated the #EndSARS protests last month.
+THE National Association of Judicial Correspondents (NAJUC), Lagos State branch, has condemned the vandalisation of the Lagos High Court and Magistrates’ Court in Igbosere by hoodlums who infiltrated the #EndSARS protests last month.

-In a statement yesterday, the association, through the chairman, Peter Fowoyo, noted its support for peaceful protesters demanding their rights from a democratic government but condemned razing of properties.
+In a statement, NAJUC chairman Peter Fowoyo emphasised its support for peaceful protests, but condemned the razing of properties including the NAJUC press centre at the high court.

-On the extent of damage at the press centre in Igbosere, he said: “Our press centre within the court premises was badly affected, like office equipment worth several millions of naira, purchased last year through efforts of our members, were either carted away or burnt down by hoodlums.
+He said: “Our press centre within the court premises was badly affected, like office equipment worth several millions of naira, purchased last year through the efforts of our members, were either carted away or burnt down by hoodlums.

 “We, therefore, call on the government to ensure that the perpetrators are apprehended and brought to book to serve as a deterrent to others in the future.”

-The NAJUC chairman urged the Federal Government to ensure that journalists’ lives and properties were adequately protected by security operatives and government policies, to enable them to discharge their functions according to the constitution.
+The association tasked the Federal Government to ensure that journalists’ lives and properties were adequately protected by security operatives and government policies, to enable them to discharge their functions under the constitution.

 Fowoyo called on the judiciary to establish press centres in all the courts across the country, to establish a symbiotic relationship between the judiciary and the media, especially those assigned to the judiciary beat.